dstrelec/nats/README.md

 to those Spring messaging projects.

 # Features
+* Spring Boot auto-configuration starter
 * Listener container for asynchronous processing of inbound messages
 * NatsTemplate for sending messages

 # Quick Start
-The recommended way to get started using `nats-enabler` in your project is with a dependency management system – the snippet below can be copied and pasted into your build.
+The recommended way to get started using `nats-starter` in your project is with a dependency management system – the snippet below can be copied and pasted into your build.

     <dependencies>
         <dependency>
             <groupId>dstrelec.nats</groupId>
-            <artifactId>nats-enabler</artifactId>
+            <artifactId>nats-starter</artifactId>
             <version>0.1.0</version>
         </dependency>
     </dependencies>